Link copied!

 Smaller files translate directly to faster website loading speeds, which significantly improves both your search engine rankings and the overall experience for your users.
 With near-universal support across all modern browsers like Chrome, Safari, and Firefox, WebP has become the best choice for ensuring your digital content is both beautiful and lightning-fast.

-A Note Regarding Your Brand Files
+A Note About Your Brand Files

 Lionel Lowery

-Marketing Strategist & Creative Lead
+Marketing & Creative Strategy